 Malware Removal Tool

-Yahoo Redirect Virus – How Did I Get It
+Yahoo Redirect Virus – How Did I Get It?

 These programs are often included in one of the installation steps of the free program you have downloaded, usually in the “Advanced” or “Custom” setup mode.
 They are often concealed as “free extras” and prompt you to add them to the current installation.
-Since most inexperienced users fall for this trick, the Search.Yahoo.com and the related Yahoo Search Virus programs are installed silent and undetectable on your computer system.
+Since most inexperienced users fall for this trick, the Search.Yahoo.com and the related Yahoo Search Virus programs are installed silently on your computer system.
 Here is an example of how such bundled software may appear like on your computer system:

-In addition to being bundled with other installers the r.search.Yahoo.com redirection software may also install itself automatically as a result of you having malware or other adware previously affecting your computer.
-Such viruses come in variety of ways, including visiting a malicious websites.
+In addition to being bundled with other installers, the r.search.Yahoo.com redirection software may also install itself automatically as a result of you having malware or other adware previously affecting your computer.
+Such viruses come in a variety of ways, including visiting malicious websites.

-A good way to descript this browser hijacking software is that it takes advantage of cookies and other tracking techologies which it uses on your computer after it’s installation and execution.
+A good way to descript this browser hijacking software is that it takes advantage of cookies and other tracking technologies which it uses on your computer after it’s installation and execution.
 These technologies are likely to be:

 - Locally Shared Objects, also known as Flash Cookies.

 Those tracking technologies are used to obtain different information from your computer system.
 Such info can be: